norkunas/onesignal-php-api/README.md

 ## Install

+Note: All examples are for v2, if you are using PHP <7.3 please read [v1 documentation](./blob/1.0/README.md).

 This packages requires a PSR-18 HTTP client and PSR-17 HTTP factories to work.
 You can choose any from [psr/http-client-implementation](https://packagist.org/providers/psr/http-client-implementation) and [psr/http-factory-implementation](https://packagist.org/providers/psr/http-factory-implementation)